 Below is our list of the best Microsoft Office alternative apps for Mac OS to download:

-1. LibreOffice – Free Microsoft Office Alternative for Mac
+1. LibreOffice – Free Microsoft Office Alternative for Mac to Use in 2021

 LibreOffice is quite well known and is a very attractive open source alternative to Microsoft Office.
 It’s free and available on multiple platforms.
 It’s quite easy to use since it is very similar to MS Office while at the same time having offline functionality, unlike its Google Suite counterpart.

 There is an online file transfer feature available too which makes sharing data and editing files extremely easy.
 LibreOffice was derived from OpenOffice and while the latter has become outdated and about to be scrapped, LibreOffice suffers from no such drawbacks.

 2. Google Suite – Online MS Office Alternative

 Google has provided great alternatives to Microsoft Office and its various tools.
 Google boasts Docs, Slides, Sheets, and Forms which work well to fill in the gap left by Office, Excel and PowerPoint respectively.
 In addition, Gmail can act as a substitute for Outlook and OneNote is available on the Mac free of cost.

 Syncing the Google Suite with your Google account is extremely simple and easy and the best part is that everything is stored using Google’s cloud service.
 This effectively means that hardly any memory space is used and sharing files is as easy as ever.
 The functionality is quite good too as tools like Google Docs are actually more powerful than Microsoft Word.

 3. iWork Suite – Documents, Presentations and Spreadsheets App